-Subscribe to CFA, French association of aerosol professionals !
+Subscribe to the CFA, the French association of aerosol professionals!

-The new pictograms : each hazardous pictogram takes 1/15th of the label surface and its lowest superficie represents at least 1 cm2.
+The new pictograms : each hazard pictogram takes up 1/15th of the label surface must be least 1 cm2.

-- The substances sold by Inventec are labeled according to CLP from 1st December 2010.
+- The substances sold by Inventec have been labeled according to CLP since 1st December 2010.

-- The blends sold by Inventec are labeled according to CLP between 1st December 2010 and 2015.
+- The blends sold by Inventec are labeled in accordance with CLP between 1st December 2010 and 2015.